jamesohortle/UnicodeHover/README.md

 ## Features

 Simply place your cursor over the escape sequence and a panel will hover over it, showing you the glyph in question.

 - Recognizes the escape sequences as used by the Unicode Consortium (`U+` followed by 4 to 6 hexadecimal digits) in any file.
 - Recognizes the escape sequences for that language.

 ## Requirements

-- Works on Python, JavaScript or TeX (TODO: will it work without LaTeX-Workshop?) files.
+- Works on Python, JavaScript or TeX files.
-- Needs a font that defines a glyph for the character to be displayed.
+- Needs a system font that defines a glyph for the character to be displayed.

 ## Extension Settings